Two slackers plan to use a boy with savant syndrome to help them steal an original copy of Amazing Fantasy #15

 Brett nodded in agreement.
 He pointed over to Wally, who had gotten up from his spot at the computer labs to take a sip from the water fountain by the washrooms.
 “And Wally?”

 “Wally will get his usual forty bucks a week.”

 They both grinned.

-The long suburban street was quiet; the bread winners all at work, the kids at school and the wives out of their daily routines or inside busy with laundry and small children.
-As he smoked Brett watched a pair of playful crows chasing each other about, occasionally landing on a branch to rest their wings before they went at it again.
+The long suburban street was quiet; the breadwinners all at work, the kids at school and the wives out on their daily routines or inside busy with laundry and small children.
+Brett watched a pair of playful crows chasing each other about, occasionally landing on a branch to rest their wings before they went at it again.
 The sun shined down on the road, warming it and warming Brett.
-He found himself jealous of the crows’ freedom, of how they got to hang around in the sun all day and play.
+He found himself jealous of the crows’ freedom.
 He hoped that with the twenty thousand dollars he was going to make off the caper that he might be able to afford his wings, to fly far, far away from it all.
 And, if he was lucky, take Arlene with him.

 He was torn from his fantasies when Steve puttered up in an old, bulky cargo van.
 Brett flicked his smoke and pushed off the green box, meeting Steve on the driver side as he was getting out.
 “You made it,” said Steve.

 “Yup,” said Brett.
 He got a look in the van and saw Wally sitting there in the passenger seat, mumbling to himself.
 Fish in a barrel, he kept saying.
 “What’s he doing here?”
 Brett asked.